Wondering why online dating doesn’t work for you?

 That adds up to around 12 hours a week, all in hopes of scoring a date that lasts approx. 1.8 hours.

 Modern dating’s not only exhausting – It’s a part-time job!

-The 3 major reasons online dating doesn't work for many guys:
+Why online dating doesn't work for many guys:

 - Men tend to outnumber women, so the odds aren't stacked in your favor.

 - You're doing it wrong.